1. Blog

 2. Run for charity

-This approach requires a fundraising minimum for guaranteed entry, but since each event partners with dozens to hundreds of official charities, you’re sure to find a cause that inspires you.
+This approach requires a fundraising minimum for guaranteed entry, and since each event partners with dozens to hundreds of official charities, you’re sure to find a cause that inspires you.

 3. Channel your inner cheetah